ARCHBISHOP FULTON J. SHEEN

 "Bye now and God loves you," Fulton J. Sheen's traditional closing to his TV programme.

-Before we close this article, one thing needs to be stressed: the term saint, found 61 times in the New Testament, has unfortunately been hijacked by Rome, and given to apply only to super-duper Christians or holier than thou people.
+Before I close this article, one thing needs to be stressed: the term saint, found 61 times in the New Testament, has unfortunately been hijacked by Rome, and given to apply only to "super-duper" Catholics or holier than thou people.
 Nothing is further from the truth.
 Only God can make sinners saints, not dead people, decided by a bachelor living in Rome.

 La Popessa, by Paul Murphy and Rene Arlington